Joint and muscle pains are a common symptom of PMS.

-Premenstrual dysphoric disorder, referred to as PMDD, is a form of PMS in which the symptoms are severe and affect approximately 3-8% of women.1,2 The brain chemical, serotonin, is thought to contribute to the development of PMDD.1
+Premenstrual dysphoric disorder, referred to as PMDD, is a form of PMS in which the symptoms are severe; it affects approximately 3-8 percent of women.
+A brain chemical - serotonin - is thought to play a role in PMDD.

 Symptoms of PMDD include:

-- Sadness, feelings of despair and possible suicidal ideations
+- Sadness, feelings of despair, and possible suicidal thoughts.

-A diagnosis of PMDD is made when a woman experiences five or more of these symptoms.1
+A diagnosis of PMDD is made when a woman experiences five or more of these symptoms.

-Treatment of PMDD includes some of the lifestyle changes as in the treatment of PMS.
-However, medications such as antidepressants may be necessary to treat the disorder.
+Treatment of PMDD includes some of the lifestyle changes mentioned above.
+However, medications such as antidepressants may be necessary in some cases.

-Medications approved to treat PMDD include selective serotonin uptake inhibitors (SSRIs) including sertraline (Zoloft), fluoxetine (Sarafem) and paroxetine HCI (Paxil CR).
-Additionally the birth control pill, Yaz, may be recommended to treat PMDD as well.
-Therapy may also be beneficial.
+Medications approved to treat PMDD include selective serotonin uptake inhibitors (SSRIs) such as sertraline, fluoxetine, and paroxetine HCI.
+Additionally, the birth control pill, Yaz, may be recommended to treat PMDD.
+Therapy can also help.

-If you are concerned about your PMS symptoms or think you may be experiencing symptoms of PMDD, speak with your health care provider for evaluation.
+Women concerned about PMS symptoms or who think they may be experiencing symptoms of PMDD, should speak with their doctor for evaluation.